MaxPleaner/phoenix_socket_server/README.md

 This is an app I built to practice / learn Phoenix and Elixir.
 There's very little pizazz - all the Javascript is in one 200-line file and there's hardly any CSS.
 But that's the way I like it.

 Basically the app authenticates you, then shows you a list of online users.
 You can send them direct messages, which are persisted, and messages can be deleted by the sender.
+All this in realtime over websockets of course.
 That's the gist of it.

 This is deployed to heroku: [hidden-inlet-64920.herokuapp.com](https://hidden-inlet-64920.herokuapp.com)